Bucks County Brain Injury Lawyer

 TBIs can run the gamut from relatively minor to life-threatening.
 This degree of variation can have a minimizing effect on the statistics related to these injuries.
-Nevertheless, the shares several significant and telling statistics:
+Nevertheless, the Centers for Disease Control and Prevention shares several significant and telling statistics:

 Traumatic brain injuries are not uncommon, and they can result in very serious consequences.